sandra-liedtke/ti_scraper/README.md

 There are some configurations that may be modified before running the related script:
  - To change the websites to be scraped, just add different links in the `webpages` section and/or remove existing links
- - In articles_config can be some `stopwords` defined, to remove all entries which contain these stopwords
+ - In articles_config can be some `stopwords` defined to remove all entries which contain these stopwords
  - keywords_config does not contain a stopword section, but in the `keywords` part can be search words defined.
 Only entries containing these keywords will be kept in the result
  - In counts_config the names for which the hits should be count are given in `hit`.
 The functionality is comparable with the keyword search
  - Some websites may have many reference links embedded, which would be added to the result, but are actually not needed.
 For this the `specialHandling` section in articles_config defines under which circumstances those URLs should be added to the result following the logic *"Either the key is not contained in the URL, or the URL starts as given in the value"*
  - `getDeltaRecords` defines whether all entries currently displayed on the respective webpage should be kept or only those that are not yet listed in existing result files
      - HINT: The Delta-Update only works if a subfolder is given, where the result files are stored.
-It does not work for count_hits, changes in this configuration setting have no effect
+It is not available for count_hits
  - `timeDelta4Delete` defines which files should be kept.
 The delete function collects all files which are older than the date calculated based on the time delta (in days).
 After confirmation on the command line, the files will be deleted.
- - In `controllerPort` can be defined which port to use for the controller accessing the webpages.
+ - In `controllerPort` can be defined which source port to use for the controller accessing the webpages.
 Value 0 defines that no controller should be used
      - HINT: The controller is only needed for scraping onion sites and hence, should be used **exclusively** for those
  - In the `resultfile` section can be defined whether a result file should be created, where it should be stored and how it should be named
      - HINT: If you give a folder name that is not yet existing, the script will create that respective folder